 In collaboration with Macquarie University

-Cinglevue is developing a series of free professional development workshops to explore the ways that teachers can utilise technology to enhance classroom pedagogies.
+Cinglevue and Macquarie University have developed a series of free professional learning webinars to explore approaches that teachers can adopt in using technology to enhance classroom pedagogies.

-The workshops involve a reflective research component, and teachers who complete all aspects of the research reflection will receive a $100 shopping voucher.
-It is applicable to teachers in all subject areas and across all year levels.
+As per the first series of webinars, the latest iteration of the webinar will involve a reflective research component, and teachers who complete all aspects of the research reflection will receive a $100 shopping voucher.
+This webinar is applicable to teachers in all subject areas and across all year levels.

 Research rationale for Professional Learning Activities